-Exploration work prior to Pan American's ownership is unknown, but since we acquired the Huaron mine, exploration has comprised underground diamond drilling and channel sampling, which is used to estimate mineral resources and mineral reserves.
+The historical exploration work was carried out in the form of underground drifting and mining, and no historical mineral resource and mineral reserve estimates were completed or published.
+Since we acquired the Huaron mine, exploration has comprised underground diamond drilling and channel sampling, which is used to estimate mineral resources and mineral reserves.